engagingnewsproject/enp-platform/wp-content/plugins/custom-twitter-feeds/README.txt

 * Visual **Twitter cards** displayed with links which support them
 * Include **Tweet replies** (in reply to tweets)
 * **Combine multiple Twitter feeds** into one
-* **Automatically update** your Twitter feeds up to 12 times per day so you can effortlessly display up-to-date Twitter content to your site visitors
+* **Automatically update** your Twitter feeds up to 12 times per day so you can effortlessly display up-to-date X posts (Twitter content) to your site visitors
 * **Autoload more Tweets** when scrolling

 [Find out more about the Pro version](https://smashballoon.com/custom-twitter-feeds/?utm_source=twitter-free&utm_medium=readmefile&utm_campaign=twitter-liteupgrade&utm_content=FindOutMore).